divvybloc/payments-healthcare-marketplace/README.md

 - **Payment (Payer)**:
   - **Name**: Utilizes stablecoin.
   - **Problem**: Needs secure, fast, and transparent transactions within the healthcare ecosystem.

+- **Veterinary Wellness Entrepreneur (New Persona)**:
+  - **Name**: Indigo
+  - **Sex**: Female
+  - **Race**: Black
+  - **Education**: 2024 graduate of St. Louis University with a degree in Biology.
+  - **Profession**: Plans to attend veterinary school with a focus on small animals.
+  - **Business Goal**: Indigo's long-term goal is to establish a business that provides nutrition-based wellness services for **Felis catus** (domestic cats) to promote preventive care, protect against disease, and prolong the healthy life of cats.
+She plans to develop an **online pharmacy specifically for cats**.
+  - **Pet Owner**: Indigo takes care of her beloved cat, **Ivy**.
+  - **Divine Nine Member**: She is an active member of **Delta Sigma Theta Sorority, Inc.**, part of the Divine Nine, which plays a significant role in her leadership and community service efforts.
+  - **Problem**: Indigo requires a platform that supports veterinary professionals and wellness entrepreneurs in establishing online businesses for niche animal care markets, including pharmacy services and preventive care solutions.

 ## Technology Stack
 - **Smart Contracts**: For managing secure transactions and data integrity.